zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 ## Step 2: Connecting the Math Results

-We need to connect each of our final math operation results to the LLM chat prep tool:
+You need to connect each of our final math operation results to the LLM chat prep tool:

 ```json
 {